I14Y-ch/import_dataService/README.md

 ### 2. Posting a DataService:

-Run `POST_DataService.py` to submit the metadata to the I14Y API endpoint (PROD or ABN).
+Run `import_dataService.py` to submit the metadata to the I14Y API endpoint (PROD or ABN).
 The script returns the response status.
 After import, missing details or translations can be added as needed.

 ## Updating a DataService

-To update an existing DataService, use `UPDATE_DataService.py`.
+To update an existing DataService, use `update_dataService.py`.
 Configure:
 - `token`: Set your authorization token (To find the authorization token: log in to the internal area of the platform, click on the user symbol in the upper righ corner and then on “Copy access token”).
 - `id_publisher_i14y`: Set the correct publisher ID.
-- `swagger_file_path`: Path to your `swagger.json` file.
 - `id_object`: ID of the DataService to update. *Note: the Id can be derived from the I14Y web interface in the URL of the page dedicated to the specific DataService: https://input.i14y-a.admin.ch/dataservices/{Id}*

 If needed: